jay-bman725/AutoCaption/README.md

 ---

-### 📦 From GitHub Releases
+### 📦 Prebuilt Installers

-Prebuilt installers for **Windows, macOS (arm64 + x64), and Linux** are available under the [Releases tab](https://github.com/jay-bman725/AutoCaption/releases/).
+Installers for **Windows, macOS, and Linux** are available under the [Releases tab](https://github.com/jay-bman725/AutoCaption/releases).
-Just download, install, and go.
+Just download, install, and you're good to go.

 ---

 ## 🧪 Usage

-1. Launch the app (or run it with `npm start`).
+1. Launch the app (or run with `npm start`)
-2. Enter your OpenAI API key when prompted.
+2. Enter your OpenAI API key when prompted
-3. Upload an audio or video file via drag-and-drop or file picker.
+3. Upload an audio or video file via drag-and-drop or the file picker
-4. Click **“Generate SRT Captions.”**
+4. Click **“Generate SRT Captions”**
-5. Preview and download your caption file.
+5. Preview and export your SRT file

 ---

 ## 🧰 Development

-Start in development mode with hot-reloading and DevTools:
+Run in development mode with hot-reloading and DevTools:

 ```bash
 npm run dev